URCF/urcf_workshops/intro_linux/working_with_files_and_directories.md

 You can see this file is pretty big!
 There's so many lines that they don't all fit on the screen at once.

-We can see just the first few lines using the `head` command. `head` accepts an optional `-n` argument to specify the number of lines to show.
+We can see just the first few lines using the `head` command. `head` accepts a `-n` option to specify the number of lines to show (if you don't pass `-n`, it defaults to 10 lines).
 Let's look at the first 5 lines:

 ```
 $ head -n 5 penguins.csv